Smooth solutions to the Schr\"odinger flow for maps from smooth bounded domains in Euclidean spaces into $\mathbb{S}^2$: Introduction

 \subsection{Global smooth solutions to 1-dimensional Schr\"odinger flow}

 Once we get the local existence of smooth solution to the initial-Neumann boundary problem of the Schr\"odinger flow on bounded domains, another natural question is that whether the local solutions are globally well-posed?
-For 1-dimensional Schr\"odinger flow \eqref{eq-ISMF0} we can get a positive answer to this question and state the result by the following theorem.
+For 1-dimensional Schr\"odinger flow \eqref{eq-ISMF0} we can get a positive answer to this question.
+The precise result is stated in the following theorem.

 \begin{thm} Suppose that $u_0\in C^\infty (I,\U^2)$, which satisfies the $k$-order compatibility condition $\widetilde{CC}(k)$ for any $k\geq 0$.
 Then the initial-Neumann boundary value problem \eqref{eq-ISMF0} admits a unique global smooth solution $u$ on $[0,\infty)$. \end{thm}